Pag cheese: History

 Until early in the 20th century, the inhabitants of Pag had their own dry stone huts in which they milked the sheep and made Pag cheese.
 The majority of the pastures are located on the hilly parts of the island.
 Historically, there was no private ownership of the pastures and the sheep freely grazed on all of the land.

 Over time, the pastures became privately owned, so the shepherds moved back into towns, and their huts became pasture homes.
 As shepherds commuted to and from pastures, the women assumed the role of cheese makers.
 Besides being food for the locals, Pag cheese was also traded in markets across Croatia.

 Production process

 Island Pag has a long tradition of cheese making and agriculture.

 Because of the Pag Bora, a strong, cool, dry wind, a dry salt dust is scattered all over the island, letting only resilient and aromatic plant species to survive.

-Sheeps on Pag feed off of these plants, which influences the taste of their milk, used to produce Pag cheese.
+Sheep on Pag feed off of these plants, which influences the taste of their milk, used to produce Pag cheese.